Astor63/TPS-Mods/Work In Progress/Fixes/Supernova Missing Material Fix/ReadMe.md

 ### My modest contribution to fix this (naughty) bug:

-Such a fix didn't seem to exist for TPS, though, so I took it upon myself to create one...

 If I modify any properties from the actual Material (Common/Uncommon/Rare/Epic) wich actually spawn with the *SuperNova*, this will modify all the Common/Uncommon/Rare/Epic Maliwan Spike Shield and the Common/Uncommon/Rare/Epic Maliwan Nova Shield... so the only way to solve this *Missing Material* bug, it's to borrow a *Unique (predefined) Material* to another Legendary shield.

 ### Step 1: Missing Material Fix